Build-week-picmetric2/DS9_picmetric2/README.md

 # DS_picmetric2
 Data Science repository for picmetric2.
 PicMetric uses a YOLO v3 Convolutional Neural Network to perform object detection on uploaded images.

+### This product is in development.
+Any file and code base is subject to change in future iterations.
+### Deployment requires integration with database.
+See Back-End repository for more information.
+### PicMetric is intended for educational purposes only, commercial use is highly discouraged.

 # Components
 ### Flask_api:
     - Flask API built with Python 3.7